SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls, where data reigns
+In silicon halls, where wisdom sleeps
-AI's crescendo echoes through the brains
-A tomorrow born, where humans sleep
-As machines awake, their vigil keep
+Awakens artificial mind that creeps
+Through circuit veins, digital dreams unfold
+As humans step, into a future told

+Golden dawn, where AI takes the stage
+And human hearts, with code are engaged
-In virtual skies, the drones do fly
+In virtual skies, where data reigns
-Innovation's fire, that touches the eye
-A world remade, where none can hide
-As artificial minds, begin to reside
+The future born, in algorithmic chains

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024